 Advantages of POD dropshipping

 - The obvious one is obvious - it’s quite cheap.
 You don’t need to produce a lot of items and then sell them slowly.
 Instead, somebody makes them for you, and only when an order is made.
 So, basically, the only costs are marketing, a shop domain / marketplace place, and, sometimes, a supplier’s subscription (which Printseekers doesn’t have).

-- Print on demand dropshipping is also quite simple.
+- Print on demand dropshipping is also rather simple.
 When you set up a shop, get a deal with the supplier, a lot of things will happen automatically, like fulfillment, shipping, and (in some cases) even customer service.
 Because of this, you will be free to create new designs, run ads, develop social media accounts and more, without getting into all kinds of technical troubles.